 Paul Sajda is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.

-Pamela H. Smith (Chair) is Seth Low Professor of History at Columbia University and Founding Director of the Columbia Center for Science and Society.
+Pamela H. Smith (Chair) is the Seth Low Professor of History at Columbia University and founding director of the Center for Science and Society.
 At Columbia, she teaches history of early modern Europe and the history of science.
-She is the author of The Business of Alchemy: Science and Culture in the Holy Roman Empire (Princeton 1994; 1995 Pfizer Prize), and The Body of the Artisan: Art and Experience in the Scientific Revolution (Chicago 2004; 2005 Leo Gershoy Prize).
-Her work on alchemy, artisans, and the making of vernacular and scientific knowledge has been supported by fellowships at the Wissenschafts-Kolleg, as a Guggenheim Fellow, a Getty Scholar, a Samuel Kress Fellow at the Center for the Advanced Study of the Visual Arts in Washington, DC, and by the National Endowment for the Humanities, the Andrew Mellon Foundation, and the National Science Foundation.
+She is the author of The Business of Alchemy: Science and Culture in the Holy Roman Empire (Princeton, 1994; 1995 Pfizer Prize), The Body of the Artisan: Art and Experience in the Scientific Revolution (Chicago, 2004; 2005 Leo Gershoy Prize), and From Lived Experience to the Written Word (Chicago, 2022).
+Her work on alchemy, artisans, and the making of vernacular and scientific knowledge has been recognized by grants, awards, and fellowships from foundations, institutions, and federal agencies in both the humanities and the sciences.

-Pamela H. Smith is Chair of the Presidential Scholars in Society and Neuroscience Steering Committee.
+Pamela Smith is chair of the Presidential Scholars in Society and Neuroscience Steering Committee.